Liar Game: Protagonists

-Shinichi Akiyama, a Teito University graduate in criminal psychology, turns to con artistry to dismantle the multi-level marketing scheme that drove his mother to suicide.
-After prison, he reluctantly assists naive participant Nao Kanzaki in the Liar Game, possibly recognizing parallels between her plight and his mother's.
+A Teito University graduate in criminal psychology who turns to con artistry to dismantle the multi-level marketing scheme that drove his mother to suicide.
+After prison, he reluctantly assists Nao in the Liar Game, possibly recognizing parallels between her plight and his mother's.
 Entering in Round 2 as a substitute player, Akiyama emerges as an unofficial leader by Round 3.
 He strategically leverages Nao's genuine emotional appeals to influence other contestants while persistently attempting to settle her debt and remove her from danger.
 Akiyama's ultimate objective remains exposing and destroying the Liar Game organization itself.